Calculate Your Travel Carbon Footprint: A Guide for Eco-Conscious Adventurers

 Calculating Your Flight Carbon Footprint

-Did you know that a round-trip flight between New York and London can generate about 1 ton of CO2 per economy passenger?
+Did you know that a round-trip flight between New York and London can generate about 1 ton of CO2 per economy passenger (Climate change: Should you fly, drive or take the train? - BBC)?
 Calculating your flight's carbon footprint is easier than you think!

 Several factors affect the amount of carbon your flight emits: